annjychoi/cuny-class/index.md

 ### Deadlines

-You must meet Deadlines by filing your assignments no later than due date and time.
+You must meet deadlines by filing your assignments no later than due date and time.
 Missing a deadline results in an automatic half-grade reduction.
 Your grade will continue to drop by half a grade for each subsequent day after the deadline until you file your assignment.

 Plan ahead and remember that in journalism: done is better than perfect.
 It will always be better to hand in something than nothing.
 If you are having trouble with your assignment let me know immediately, do not wait until it is too late.